originally published Feb 26, 2015

 That’s the Duke crew.

 Irving is the headliner, the one special player, a Hall of Fame talent who in his short career has been extraordinary in every facet of the game except defense and he is only 23 years old.
 The rest of his college alums have never made much of a dent in the NBA, at least not in the wow factor, a point that Phil Jackson was quick to seize upon.
 Perhaps it was Jackson’s way of saying he doubted Okafor, in the long run, will be worthy of his top of the draft status.
 Perhaps it was just Phil being Phil, hiding the real truth behind his sarcasm because that’s his thing.
 But we all know if the Knicks hadn’t screwed up the last week of the season and had the #3 pick in the NBA draft Jackson would have drafted Okafor.

 Duke is singled out here.
-They are a program that produces average NBA players as compared to Kentucky that has given the NBA Anthony Davis, Eric Bledsoe, DeMarcus Cousins and Brandon Knight.
+They are a program that produces average NBA players as compared to Kentucky that has given the NBA Anthony Davis, Eric Bledsoe, DeMarcus Cousins.
 Syracuse has had its share of busts (Wesley Johnson and Jonny Flynn) but they also produced Rookie of the Year Michael Carter- Williams.
 North Carolina has produced two NBA champions: Harrison Barnes and Danny Green.